Skip to content

 Anti-Pattern: No Rollback Plan

-Why it is bad: When a deployment fails at 10 PM on a Thursday, “figure it out” means panic, ad-hoc changes, and potentially making things worse.
+Why it is bad: When a deployment fails at 10 PM on a Thursday, “figure it out” means panic, ad-hoc changes, and making things worse.

 Anti-Pattern: Ignoring Sandbox Drift